William Lambarde: Works

 Apart from the works already mentioned, Lambarde wrote Eirenarcha: Or of the Office of the Justices of Peace (1581), a manual that became the standard work on the subject.
 He later completed Archeion, or, A Discourse upon the High Courts of Justice in England by 1591, another important legal work.
 The manuscript circulated widely, and a copy was published without consent by the printer Daniel Frere in 1635.
 In the same year, Lambarde's grandson put out an authorized edition of the work to correct certain errors in Frere's version.

+Legacy

 There is a Lambarde archive at Drapers' Hall.

+The Society of Antiquaries of London oversees the William Lambarde Travel Awards, a programme of travel grants to support antiquarian or archaeological research, named in memory of Lambarde and endowed by a bequest from a descendant, Mrs M. E. Lambarde.